SkoolNotes/Taproot/2020BIO101/KBhBIO101Cells.md

 ## Cell Membrains
 Eukaryotes have a thin membrane layer that helps them regulate nutrients, defend themselves, and control I/O. See [[KBhBIO101CellMembraines]]

+## Cell Replication
+Eventually, at some point, cells need to replicate itself.
+This, of course, is due to the fact that your body needs to grow.